 Artworks Advisory, Under the Parachute of Shapes & Colors, curated by Lara Pan, NY, NY

-Newlyn Art Gallery, Structures, Newlyn, Cornwall, England
+Newlyn Art Gallery, Structures Residency, Newlyn, UK

 2017